AusDTO/dta-website/pages/contact/contact.md

 ## Digital Marketplace

-If you have any questions about the Digital Marketplace, or if you would like to register your interest in being a seller, please email [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au)
+If you have any questions about the Digital Marketplace, or if you would like to register your interest in being a seller, please email [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).

 ## Events and media